distatus/gobar/README.md

 **--bg=** takes main background color.
 Should be in form `0xAARRGGBB`.

-Other than that, an input string should be piped into the **gobar** exectuable.
+Other than that, an input string should be piped into the **gobar** executable.

 A really simple example could be displaying current date and time.
 ```bash